 The bowl here symbolizes the life of a monk: renouncing material possession to receive enlightenment.
 Typically the Buddha is often depicted in a meditating position.
 Those currently facing anxiety, stress, nightmares, and other mental issues can benefit from keeping this type of Laughing Buddha in their house or workplace to improve their mental state.

 Laughing Buddha With a Bag

 The Budai is often depicted carrying a sack or a bag.
-The sack symbolizes a traveller, and it is believed that the sack collects people’s sadness and bad luck.
+The sack symbolizes a traveler, and it is believed that the sack collects people’s sadness and bad luck.
 The Laughing Buddha, then, takes away and collects people’s bad energies and put them in this bag.

 The Laughing Buddha might also carry a bag of treasure, and is believed to bring good monetary fortune to the owner.
-Those going through financial issues can benefit from keeping this type of Laughing Buddha in their house or workplace to fight the financial problems.
+Those going through financial issues can benefit from keeping this type of Laughing Buddha in their house or workplace to fight their financial problems.

 Laughing Buddha With Beads